yurivict/freebsd-portsdb/README.md

 ## How to use PortsDB
 Just run the command './import.sh' on a FreeBSD system.
 It will run for several minutes and will create the database 'ports.sqlite'.
+Then you can update your ports tree and run './update.sh', which will update the database with all new commits.

 ## What to do with the database produced by PortsDB?
 A variety of applications can easily run SQL queries against the PortsDB database to